suzpaylor/Liri-Node-App/README.md

 ## 'do-what-it-says'

 The 'do-what-it-says' command reads the random.txt file and executes the parameters inside of it.
-By default it is set to 'spotify-this-song, I Want It That Way', but this can easily be changed to any of the other commands with any search parameter.
+By default it is set to 'spotify-this-song, I Want It That Way', but this can easily be changed as needed.

 <img src="./do-what-it-says.GIF">